 “What fire could ever equal the sunshine of a winter’s day?”

-Far more than at any other time of year, moisture of any kind on your body is a serious problem in winter.
+Far more than at any other time of year, in winter any moisture on your body is a serious problem.
 Your number one goal is to regulate your core temperature so that you’re warm without ever being sweaty.
 Across the US apx 1300 people die every year from hypothermia.
 One of the first symptoms of hypothermia is fuzzy thinking, a potentially deadly problem for anyone on a mountain in winter.

 Start your hike feeling cold, colder than you might like.
 After 15-20 minutes of hiking, you’ll be warmed up enough to know how many layers you want to engage.
 If you’re getting too hot, stop and decide which layer to take off and pack.

 With experience you’ll learn how to stack your layers against the current conditions.
-I run pretty hot so my goal for this season is to learn to slow down and cool off, so I never get too hot in the first place.
+I run pretty hot so my goal is usually, simply, to remember to slow down so I never get too hot in the first place.

 Winter Hiking Gear: Legs & Feet